Coronavirus: Has India achieved herd immunity? | DW | 09.02.2021

 "New Delhi alone has registered more than 634,000 COVID-19 cases and over 10,000 deaths," M C Mishra, a former medical superintendent at the All India Institute of Medical Sciences, told DW.

-"It is true that people have developed antibodies, but India is still far away from achieving herd immunity," Mishra added.
+"It is true that people have developed antibodies, but India is still far away from achieving herd immunity," Mishra said.

-India, a country of 1.3 billion people, has registered the world's second-highest number of coronavirus infections at around 11 million.
+India, a country of 1.3 billion people, has registered the world's second-highest number of coronavirus infections, at about 11 million.
 Experts say the real number of infections in the country could be much higher than the official figure.
 Only the United States has recorded more COVID cases than India.

 Herd immunity is a phenomenon in which a significantly large number of people in a community develop biological resistance to a contagious disease — mostly after recovering from an infection — thereby curbing its spread across the population.